 Vrbo listings include detailed descriptions, photos, and review sections.
 The better and more evocative the listing, the more guests you’re likely to entice.
 The platform offers a comprehensive booking and reservation manager app that allows you to edit your listing, communicate with guests, and accept payment through an internal payment system.
 Importantly, Vrbo doesn’t offer anything analogous to Airbnb’s host guarantee, though it does pledge to work with hosts and guests to resolve disputes.

 Homeowners can purchase limited damage protection plans covering up to $5,000 in damages.
 There’s an extra fee for these plans, but the peace of mind may be worth the cost.
 Even if you own your property outright, homeowners insurance is strongly recommended as well.

-HomeAway and Vrbo homeowners pay flat or percentage-based fees to list and rent their properties, depending on volume and transaction type.
+Vrbo homeowners pay flat or percentage-based fees to list and rent their properties, depending on volume and transaction type.
 The fee scale is highly variable, but high-volume homeowners can expect to pay several hundred dollars per year on a flat-fee plan.
-In contrast, percentage-based listing fees typically range between 5% and 10% of the transaction amount, not including add-on fees.
+By contrast, percentage-based listing fees typically range between 5% and 10% of the transaction amount, not including add-on fees.

 As with Airbnb, you need to be aware of any pertinent local regulations, including restrictions on short-term rentals, and pay all applicable hospitality taxes.

 - Qualifications and Requirements: You must have an under-utilized or idle car in relatively good condition (less than 125,000 miles) that you’re willing to rent out.
 Renters and owners are subject to thorough identity verification, including driver’s license and records checks.
 Background checks are not typical for owners or required for renters, but Getaround’s terms of service advise users that it reserves the right to conduct background checks on anyone who uses the app.